-The Air Line Trail The Air Line was once a railroad renowned for its relatively straight course from Boston to New York - "as if by a line drawn through the air."
+The Air Line Trail

+The Air Line was once a railroad renowned for its relatively straight course from Boston to New York - "as if by a line drawn through the air."
 You can still find lumps of coal left over from the steam era.
 Today the rail bed has been converted to a Connecticut linear park and hiking trail.

 Stan's "Along the Air Line..." web site

 www.performance-vision.com/airline/

 ALONG THE AIR LINE...

-Over 4,000 photos taken in all seasons Plants, Animals, Landscapes - everything you're likely to see on the trail Trail Brochure Available at Town Halls in East Hampton, Colchester, Hebron, and Lebanon, CT - or as a PDF at Stan's web site.
+Over 6,000 photos taken in all seasons Plants, Animals, Landscapes - everything you're likely to see on the trail

+Trail Brochure Available at Town Halls in East Hampton, Colchester, Hebron, and Lebanon, CT - or as a PDF at Stan's web site.

-1) BELL TOWN VILLAGE CENTER & LAKE POCOTOPAUG East Hampton is called "Bell Town" as It was the conter of the bell making industry for the country.
-Taking a detour off the Trail at Cranberry Meadow onto Smith St. and travelling west leads to the Bell Town Vilage Center, a mecca for antique shoppers.
-Travelling north leads to the business center of East Hampton and Lake Pocotopaug.
-Caution is advised on busy roads.
-2) CRANBERRY BOG This pond offers benches for resting; the sights of wildflowers and sounds of builfrogs in the summer, and picturesque ice skating and hockey games in the winter.
+1) SELL TOWN VILLAGE CENTER & LAKE POCOTOPAUG East Hampton is called "Bell Town" as it was the center of the bell making industry for the country.
+Taking a detour off the Trail at Cranberry Meadow onto Smith St. and traveling west leads to the Bell Town Village Center, a mecca for

+21 CRANBERRY BDG This pond offers benches for resting; the sights of wildflowers and sounds of builfrogs in the summer; and picturesque ice skating and hockey games in the winter.
 Cranberry Meadow and Bog was once a natural cranberry producing bog.
-During the 1920's and 30's, the cranberries were harvested, transported to grocers, and bartered for groceries.
+During the 1920's and 30's, the cranberries were

-- CLD AIBLIRE TRAIL ()

-EAST HAMPTON

-A

-00

 3) RAPALLO VIADUCT

-Built in 1873 (as was its sister, the Lyman Viaduct, 1-1/2 miles east in Colchester, the Rapalic bears the name of a railroad director and was built for two train tracks.
-Originally a 1.380 tr. long bridge 60 ft. high above Flat Brook, the increasing weight of treight trains necessitated filling undermetaht it in 1913.
-The spectacular views of the marsh to the north and other natural surroundings make this a rare treat.
+Built in 1873 (as was its sister, the Lyman Vladuct, 1-1/2 miles east in Colchester), the Raballo bears the name of a railroad director and was built for two train tracks.
+Originally a 1,390 ft, long bridge 60 ft, high above Flat Brook, the increasing weight of freight trains

-4) COMSTOCK BRIDGE The Constock Bridge was built in 1791 and rebuilt in 1860.
-It is one of any three remaining covered bridges in Connecticut.
-The Constock Bridge links East Hampton and Colchester and is approximately 1-1/4 miles south of the intersection of Colchester's Built III Road and the Air Line Trail.
-The bridge is open to pedestrian traffic and has a picnic area nearby.
+4) COMSTOCK BRIDGE The Comstock Bridge was built in 1791 and rebuilt in 1860.
+It is one of only three remaining covered bridges in Connecticut.
+The Comstock Bridge links East Hampton and Colchester and Is approximately 1-1/4 miles south of the intersection of Colchester's Buil Hill Road and the Air Line Trail.
+The

-PARKING & TRAIL HEAD Crahberry Meadow on Smith Street - Handicapped Accessible.
-A large Air Une Rairoad sign highlights the trailnead:
+Ro 2 Ext 18

+Colchester

-Guide & Map for the Towns of East Hampton, Colchester, Hebron and Lebanon MARIBOROUGH Ro 2 Ext 18 G Colchester 5) LYMAN VIADUCT Towering 137 feet high over 6 Dickinson's Creek, this is one of Salmon River State Forest the blogest thrilis of the Trall, Built In 1873 and named after David Lyman, the Air Line's first president, the Lyman was once a 1,108 foot Day Pond State Park long bridge.
+Towering 137 feet high over Dickinson's Creek, this is one of the blogest thrilis of the Trall, Built In 1873 and named after David Lyman, the Air Line's first president, the Lyman was once a 1,108 foot long bridge.
 The increasing weight of freight trains necessitated filling the bridge to the top with gravel in 1912-12 (a culvent allows Dickinson's Creek to flow through).
-Highlights - Cranberry Bog